nuagenetworks/nuage-metroae/UPGRADE.md

 ./metro-ansible vsd_predeploy.yml -vvv
 ```

-At this point, the new vsd ndoe is up and running, but they have not yet been configured.
+At this point, the new vsd node is up and running, but it has not yet been configured.
 If you experience a failure in this step, execute the playbook vsd_destroy.yml to delete the new node.
 Then retry the step.

 6. Deploy new vsd node